-New Orleans will not play host to the 2020 Bayou Classic according Southern Athletic Director
+New Orleans will not play host to the 2020 Bayou Classic according to SU Athletic Director

 Latest Weather Blog

-New Orleans will not play host to the 2020 Bayou Classic according Southern Athletic Director
+New Orleans will not play host to the 2020 Bayou Classic according to SU Athletic Director

 NEW ORLEANS - Southern University Athletic Director, Roman Banks, says the popular Bayou Classic will not be played in New Orleans this year and possibly not in 2021.